pytorch/executorch/examples/demo-apps/android/LlamaDemo/docs/delegates/mediatek_README.md

 The Mediatek runner (`examples/mediatek/executor_runner/mtk_llama_runner.cpp`) contains the logic for implementing the function calls that come from the Android app.

-**Important**: Currently the model paths are set in the runner-level.
+**Important!** Currently the model paths are set in the runner-level.
 Modify the values in `examples/mediatek/executor_runner/llama_runner/llm_helper/include/llama_runner_values.h` to set the model paths, tokenizer path, embedding file path, and other metadata.

 ## Build AAR Library